kokkos/kokkos-comm/docs/index.rst

 KokkosComm: Communication layer for distributed Kokkos applications
 *******************************************************************

-KokkosComm provides experimental MPI interfaces (and more!) for the Kokkos C++ Performance Portability Programming ecosystem.
+KokkosComm provides experimental communication interfaces for the Kokkos C++ Performance Portability Programming ecosystem.

-.. warning:: This is a work in progress and is not yet ready for general use.
+.. warning:: This is a work in progress and is not yet production-ready.

 Questions?